Tejsai05/Javascript_Mini_projects/README.md

-# Javascript_Mini_projects
+# JavaScript Mini Projects 🚀

-This repository contains a collection of simple JavaScript mini projects I created to understand core concepts like DOM manipulation, events, loops, arrays, functions, and conditionals.
-Each project focuses on a specific topic and helped me learn JavaScript by practicing real examples and building logic through hands-on coding.
+This repository is a growing collection of JavaScript mini projects that I'm building daily as I learn.
+Each project focuses on a specific concept like DOM manipulation, events, arrays, functions, loops, and more.

+I'm using these small, practical examples to understand JavaScript better through hands-on practice.
+New projects will be added regularly as I continue my learning journey.

+Feel free to explore and follow along!